taurusilver7/youtube-UI/README.md

 - Add specific routes to the project to add navigation between pages.
 The main routes are the index & video pages (with an video:id) identifier.

+- Create the Card component to display the video thumbnails in the home page.

 ## Available Scripts

 In the project directory, you can run: